MadMitten/Sky-High/ReadMe.md

 # Sky High

-This is a platformer game that I and two of my fellow classmates are developed as an entry into our college's yearly games convention [Games Fleadh](http://gamesfleadh.ie/).
+This is a platformer game that I and two of my fellow classmates have developed as an entry into our college's yearly games convention [Games Fleadh](http://gamesfleadh.ie/).

 ## Getting Started